Nuclear Disarmament – NPT & CTBT

 - It is a discriminatory treaty.
 It perpetuates the superiority of nuclear weapon states over non-nuclear weapon states.

-- Strengthen and legitimize the gap between nuclear weapon states and non-nuclear weapon states.
+- Strengthens and legitimizes the gap between nuclear weapon states and non-nuclear weapon states.

 - Failed to check big powers like China and France.